-Jennifer Wynne Webber is an award-winning writer who has lived and worked across Canada.
-She is the author of one novel, multiple plays, and is currently at work developing several new projects for the stage and screen.
+Jennifer Wynne Webber is an award-winning playwright, who has also worked as a television journalist, professional actor, dramaturge, and video producer.
+Jennifer enjoys writing in a variety of genres: she’s the author of one novel, multiple plays, and is currently at work developing new projects.
+She has lived and worked across Canada.

 Her very first play, BESIDE MYSELF, is about a witty young theoretical physicist who abandons her old life (and all solid ground) when she moves out to the west coast to live on a sailboat after the death of her husband.
 It was published by Scirocco Drama in 2001 and praised for being “smart, funny and touching,” “impassioned and intelligent,” and for demonstrating “courage and originality.”

-In 2014, her drama WHITE LIES, about a young woman who discovers uncomfortable truths about her life, was published by Ryga: A Journal of Provocations.
-That play, under its former title (Whistling at the Northern Lights) was presented as a staged reading in New York at the Obie Award-winning Off-Broadway theatre, Urban Stages in 2010.
+In 2014, her drama WHITE LIES (WHISTLING AT THE NORTHERN LIGHTS) about a young woman who discovers uncomfortable truths about her life, was published by Ryga: A Journal of Provocations in 2014.
+That play had also been presented as a staged reading in New York at the Obie Award-winning Off-Broadway theatre Urban Stages in 2010.
 Urban Stages Artistic Director Frances Hill subsequently nominated the play for the prestigious Susan Smith Blackburn Prize.
 An earlier version of the play was also selected as one of the five top new plays from Canada (and one of the top three English-language plays) for Germany’s Neue Theaterstücke aus Kanada in 2007, the Berlin-based jury calling it a “sophisticated psychological thriller.”

 Jennifer’s novel DEFYING GRAVITY, is about a television news producer who finds herself on a life-changing road trip through the Canadian Rockies.
 It was published by Coteau Books in 2000 and was nominated for three Saskatchewan Book Awards, including Book of the Year — the juries praising it for being “intelligent,” and “bold” and “an impressive debut” with a “deft sense of character that is made visible in gesture and dialogue that involve both irony and depth.”

 With her extensive background in journalism, Jennifer is also a busy freelance researcher.
-Recent research gigs include working in the writers’ room for the CBC television drama, CORONER, and academic research projects such as the 1958 Inco Strike Project for the University of Saskatchewan.
+Her research gigs include working in the writers’ room for the CBC television drama, CORONER, as well as academic research for projects such as Dr. Elizabeth Quinlan’s 1958 Inco Strike Project for the University of Saskatchewan.

 Jennifer is a member of the Playwrights Guild of Canada and has served on its National Council in addition to having served as Vice-President of the board of Playwrights Canada Press.
 A graduate of the University of Saskatchewan with a B.A.
 Honours in History, Jennifer graduated in 2010 with her M.F.A. in Creative Writing from the University of British Columbia.
 She is married to abstract painter Jonathan Forrest.